tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 or

-use the y / x to get a 'linear equation' like expression and find the variable values
+use the y / x to get a 'linear equation' like expression

+or

+us pythagorass formula

 - remember reflection vector formula:

 **r = d - 2(d*n)n **

-where d is light vector going 'in' (surface - light), n is the normal vector and normalized. d is NOT normalized
+where d is light vector going 'in' (surface - light), n is the normal vector and normalized. d is NOT normalized for this formula.

 - When they give you a point, make sure whether you need a find a VECTOR or just use that point.
 If it is vector, then think about the vector direction.
 For example, *light - surface* will give you vector in the light direciton. *surface - light* will give you in the surface direction.
 Remeber 'first come first served'